-- BEST OVERALL: WORKPRO 14-inch Tool Bag
+- BEST BANG FOR THE BUCK: WORKPRO 16-Inch Wide Mouth Tool Bag

-- BEST FOR HEAVY DUTY: Dickies 20-Inch Work Bag
+- BEST FOR POWER TOOLS: Dickies 57033 20-Inch Work Bag

-Often on a job site, you’ll find yourself reaching for a tool or putting one away with one hand.
+Often on a job site, workflow requires reaching for a tool or putting one away with one hand.
 A tool bag with a floppy opening will make this frustrating, if not impossible.
-So get yourself a tool bag with wire or metal frame reinforcing the opening of the main compartment.
+To beat the frustration, look for a tool bag with wire or metal frame reinforcing the opening of the main compartment.
 This allows for one-handed opening and closing.

 Zippers and Buckles